Program FAQ and Student Testimonials

 You can apply to the Yoga Alliance, for a designation of RYT-500.
 The RYT-500 designation refers to the cumulative hours from your original 200 hour Certification plus the 300 Hour Advanced Teacher of Yoga Certification.
 The Yoga Alliance is the International overseeing body of yoga.
 Registering as a Yoga Alliance certified teacher means that you can work anywhere in the world teaching yoga.
 When you successfully complete the course, you will receive a certificate from Ajna Yoga Center.
 To register with the Yoga Alliance, you email the Yoga Alliance and we confirm that you have graduated from Ajna.

-What does my $760 deposit go towards?
+What does my $790 deposit go towards?

-Your $760 deposit is directly applied to one weekend module, the 6-week Practice Teaching Module and the 10 Mentorship classes module.
+Your $790 deposit is directly applied to one weekend module, the 6-week Practice Teaching Module and the 10 Mentorship classes module.

 Can I take any of the weekend modules?

 Yes, you can choose fourteen modules from any of the 20 weekend modules.
 There are five mandatory modules – ‘Backcare’, ‘Sequencing for Therapeutic Applications’, ‘Wrists and Shoulders’, ‘Hips and Knees’, and ‘Trauma, Yoga and Mental Health’.
-Note that some workshops have additional distance learning hours.
-You cannot count the Distance Learning hours toward your 500 hour certification.
-However, if you choose to continue on with the 800 (1,000) Hour Accredited Yoga Therapy Program, the Distance Learning hours will be applied.

 How long do I have to complete the course?